 D. Bosschaert, K. Christiaens, S. Corbellini, W. De Pril, W. François, R. Hoff, M. Lamberigts, A. Smets, K. Smeyers, H. Storme, B. Tops, Y. Van Loon, D. Van Ysacker, B. Vandermeulen, L. Watteeuw.

 Applications are welcomed by January 15, 2020 via the online application form.

-There is place for max.
-5 persons from outside the ReIReS consortium.
-They will pay a registration fee of € 395.00.
+The school is open to scholars and others affiliated to the ReIReS consortium and to max. five persons from outside the consortium.
+Persons from outside the consortium will pay a registration fee of € 395.00.
 Persons from Europe and from countries associated to H2020 can apply.